 Hello again.
-Just want to do installment two of three on the Queen Mary Art Deco Festival.
+Here is installment two of three on the Queen Mary Art Deco Festival, 2011.
 After Friday’s escapades that lasted until the late hours, we woke up to room service so I could get myself together for the first of the day’s long series of events.

 Lectures – Queen’s Salon – Promenade Deck